fpga-accel/otc-fpga/README.md

 <a name="sec_1_2_2"></a>
 ### 1.2.2 Configuring Intranet DNS
 After the intranet DNS is configured, the ECS can access relevant cloud services through the intranet of the virtual private cloud, providing users with a more stable and reliable network environment.
-For more information, see the "Configuring Intranet DNS" section in the [FACS User's Guide](https://support.huaweicloud.com/usermanual-fpga/en-us_topic_0069154765.html).
+For more information, see the "Configuring Intranet DNS" section in the "FPGA Accelerated Cloud Server User Guide".

 <a name="sec_1_2_3"></a>
 ### 1.2.3 configuring and Installing the FPGA Image Management Tool